24 interesting facts about Nicaragua

 Volcanoes seen from Lago de Nicaragua (Shutterstock)

-24. Nicaraguan, Violeta Chamorro, was America’s first elected female head of state.
+30. Nicaraguan Violeta Chamorro was the first elected female head of state.
 Two other female American leaders pre-date her, but Eugenia Charles of Dominica was prime minister and not the head of state, and Isabel Perón of Argentina was not elected.

 We corroborated these interesting facts about Nicaragua using only primary sources.
 However, if you notice an error or have any questions, please contact us.